 I got one of these for Butterfly a couple of years ago, but she’s just now getting the hang of it, so I think it’d be the perfect gift idea for a 3 year old.
 The unique thing about these bikes is that they don’t have pedals, so the kids use them by scooting along with their feet, which teaches balance and momentum.
 In case you’re new to balance bikes, here’s a video that helps it make more sense!

-The Gift of Imaginary Play
+The Gift of Imaginary Play for Preschoolers

 In our case, Daniel Tiger is a regularly played with character around here.
 We don’t watch many different types of shows, but Daniel Tiger and Octonauts are our current favorites.
 I didn’t think I would be a fan of these type of toys, but I’ve been pleasantly surprised how much imaginary play is generated by having these figures around.
 In addition to her dolls, Butterfly will often set up pretend scenarios to act out with her Daniel Tiger figures, and I can hear her processing and learning about social interactions through her play.
-So whatever your child’s favorite characters are, they would make great gift ideas for your 3 year old!
+So whatever your child’s favorite characters are, they would make great gift ideas for your preschooler!

 I’m possibly saving the best for last here.
 There are about a thousand variations and brands of Magnet Tiles, and for good reason- they’re hours and hours of fun!
 These are probably my favorite toy to play with with Butterfly.